sustrik/dsock/README.md

 a specifc subset of lightweight protocols where encapsulation is not desirable.
 These are protocols that are adding a single feature to the underlying protocol rather than defining a fully new behaviour.
 In dsock world these protocols are called adapters.
-The examples are: compression protocol, encryption protocol, bandwidth throttling protocol and so on.
+The examples are: compression adapter, encryption adapter, bandwidth throttling adapter and so on.